 New research shows that MRI cameras (magnetic resonance imaging) can describe tumor biology.
 This is a tool that radiologists normally use for diagnostic purposes rather than treatment plans.

-Our project aims to integrate these research findings into clinical processes at all Swedish university hospitals.
+Our project aims to integrate these research findings into clinical processes during 2017-2019.
 We also keep strict focus on efficiency to avoid increasing the costs of health care.

-The consortium consists of all teaching hospitals associated with academia and 7 important industrial companies.
+The consortium consists of four teaching hospitals associated with academia and 6 important industrial companies.

 The long-term goal is to create a large-scale national world class platform for cancer treatment.